What is multi-echo fMRI?¶

 Why use multi-echo?¶

 There are many potential reasons an investigator would be interested in using multi-echo EPI (ME-EPI).
 Among these are the different levels of analysis ME-EPI enables.
-Specifically, by collecting multi-echo data, researchers are able to compare results for (1) single-echo, (2) optimally combined, and (3) denoised data.
-Each of these levels of analysis have their own advantages.
+Specifically, by collecting multi-echo data, researchers are able to:

-For single-echo: currently, field standards are largely set using single-echo EPI.
-Because multi-echo is composed of multiple single-echo time series, each of these can be analyzed separately.
-This allows researchers to benchmark their results.
+Compare results across different echoes: currently, field standards are largely set using single-echo EPI.
+Because multi-echo is composed of multiple single-echo time series, each of these can be analyzed separately and compared to one another.

-For optimally combined: Rather than analyzing single-echo time series separately, we can combine them into a “optimally combined time series”.
+Combine the results by weighted averaging: Rather than analyzing single-echo time series separately, we can combine them into an “optimally combined time series”.
 For more information on this combination, see processing pipeline details.
 Optimally combined data exhibits higher SNR and improves statistical power of analyses in regions traditionally affected by drop-out.

-tedana is one ICA-based denoising pipeline built on this information.
+tedana is an ICA-based denoising pipeline built especially for

 The one difference with multi-echo is a slight time cost.
 For multi-echo fMRI, the shortest echo time (TE) is essentially free since it is collected in the gap between the RF pulse and the single-echo acquisition.
 The second echo tends to roughly match the single-echo TE.
 Additional echoes require more time.
 For example, on a 3T MRI, if the T2* weighted TE is 30ms for single echo fMRI, a multi-echo sequence may have TEs of 15.4, 29.7, and 44.0ms.
 In this example, the extra 14ms of acquisition time per RF pulse is the cost of multi-echo fMRI.